KishanYern/Discord-Stock-Bot/ReadME.md

 The current price of AAPL is: $190.32
 ```

-If the user already has an existing document in the watchlist collection, the command will just append the item to the document.
-For example:
+If the user already has an existing document in the watchlist collection, the command will just append the item to the document.<br />
+Usage:

 ```
 Command: